GermanCodeEngineer/py-pmp-manip/docs/second_repr.md

 ## `SRCustomExtension`
-Represents a custom extension that PenguinMod does not recognize.
+Represents a custom extension that PenguinMod does not recognize i.e. is added by URL, JS code or file.
 Therefore needs a url source.
 Inherits from [`SRExtension`](#srextension).
 #### `SRCustomExtension.url`
 - **type**: `str`z
 - **description**: The url source for getting the extension javascript source code.
 Must follow one of these patterns: `"http://..."`, `"https://..."` or `"data:application/javascript,..."`